 This is a huge fail of User Experience Design (UX).

-To be fair, the hospital has non-humanoid robots of the iRobot type which help with floor cleaning – but this is hardly news, since hospitals have been using these primitive kinds of robots since the late 1970s.
+To be fair, the hospital in questions has non-humanoid robots of the iRobot type which help with floor cleaning – but this is hardly news, since hospitals have been using these primitive kinds of robots since the late 1970s.
 Here’s a robot in an Indian hospital actually doing something…

 Unfortunately, the same company has an insipid humanoid robot greeter for the sick: